 Extensions

-- Advanced grades could write an essay on the historical significance of their portrait subject, highlighting the construction of historical significance and the subject’s place in the story of Canada.
+- Write an essay on the historical significance of one of these portrait subjects, highlighting the construction of historical significance and the subject’s place in the story of Canada.